Metric operations

 Given two metrics , and two real numbers , let be the set of metrics which are not to stretched with regard to : Again, this set is compact and convex.
 Given a matrix norm , we want to find which minimize the distance to , i.e. find such that:

-Thanks to this lemma, the admissible set can be re-writen as
+Thanks to this lemma, the admissible set can be re-written as

 In the -twisted Frobenius norm